open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

 * By end of 5/31/2021, we should have a good confidence that we can recommend language client owners to work on metrics preview release.
-This means starting from 6/1/2021 the specification should not have major surprises or big changes which would thrust the language client maintainers, and we start to recommend client maintainers to implement it.
+This means starting from 6/1/2021 the specification should not have major surprises or big changes.
+We will then start recommending client maintainers to implement it.
   We might introduce additional features but there should be a high bar.

 * By end of 9/30/2021, we should mark the metrics API/SDK specification as [`Feature-freeze`](https://github.com/open-telemetry/opentelemetry-specification/blob/1afab39e5658f807315abf2f3256809293bfd421/specification/document-status.md#feature-freeze),